CodeMaster17/CodeMaster17/README.md

 <h3 align="center">Frontend Web Developer | C++,C</h3>

 # 💫 About Me:
-I have 2 girlfriends React.Js and Next.Js and they make me buy Tailwind CSS for them for their makeup<br>
+I have 2 girlfriends React.Js and Next.Js and they make me buy Tailwind CSS for their makeup<br>

 ## 🌐 Socials: